wrapperband/FeathercoinWalletGuide/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-# Feathercoin Wallet Guide

-Feathercoin Wallet guide aims to show how to use the features of the Feathercoin Wallet.
-The information contained is based on Feathercoin wallet version 0.9.6.

 ### Feathercoin (FTC) Core Wallet : Main Features